klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     AI applications, but it shines in higher-precision data formats (single and double precision floating point), as it was developed in the first place for the needs for the Frontier exascale simulation whose procurement predated the days were AI became very popular.
-    The MI300 generation launched in December 2023 should be very competitive with the NVIDIA H100 and H200, also for lower precision data formats.
+    The MI300 generation launched in December 2023 is very competitive with the NVIDIA H100 and H200 though, also for lower precision data formats.

 -   Intel includes their so-called Matrix Engines in the Ponte Vecchio GPGPUs.